 To create the maps, I downloaded the GIS data from Data Basin (a search query for “Hoekstra,” as in atlas lead author and EcoWest advisor Jon Hoekstra, will return all the layers).

 I highly recommend the book form of TNC’s atlas, which taught me a ton about biodiversity around the globe.

 See this page for more background on ecoregions from WWF.

-Download Notes: TNC Conservation Atlas (5.18 MB pdf)
+- Download Notes: TNC Conservation Atlas (1796 downloads)

 EcoWest’s mission is to analyze, visualize, and share data on environmental trends in the North American West.
 Please subscribe to our RSS feed, opt-in for email updates, follow us on Twitter, or like us on Facebook.